 It’s easy to turn a corner without finishing your thread.
 Make sure the needle is down in the fabric at the point where you need to turn, then raise the foot and spin the fabric to the new direction.
 Lower the foot and carry on sewing.

 Once your stitching line is done, finish securely by making a few stitches back and forth over your line.
+To do this, press the reverse stitch lever to stitch backwards, then release it to stitch forwards again.
 With the needle in the up position, raise the presser foot and pull out your fabric.
 The threads will still be attached, so snip these off.

 You now know how to use a sewing machine.
 Looking for some easy sewing projects to try?
 Check out our sewing patterns for beginners to find some inspiration!